Skip to content

 Unlike a traditional search experience, there are no toggles, checkboxes, or other settings that refine the results—and slow you down.
 But an intuitive, seamless search experience is only as good as its answers.
 We wanted to know: How do we answer accurately and responsibly?
 What is a helpful response to questions without answers?
 Should our chatbot be limited to the knowledge base?
 How do we detect and fix errors?

 To provide parameters for these critical questions, we anchored our experiment to a real use case with real information.
-We consulted with Chris Peterson from MIT to build an experimental admissions chatbot for mitadmissions.org.
+We partnered with Chris Peterson from MIT to build an experimental admissions chatbot for mitadmissions.org.

 Finding our approach